Venezuela’s congress names new leader, vows to battle Maduro

-CARACAS, Venezuela (AP) — Venezuela’s opposition-controlled congress has opened its first session of the year, installing a fresh-faced leader who struck a defiant tone toward socialist President Nicolas Maduro.
+CARACAS, Venezuela (AP) — Venezuela’s opposition-controlled congress opened its first session of the year Saturday, installing a fresh-faced leader who struck a defiant tone and vowed to take up the battle against socialist President Nicolas Maduro.

-In its first act, the National Assembly on Saturday named 35-year-old Juan Guaido as its leader.
+Juan Guaido assumes the presidency of a National Assembly stripped of power by Maduro, whose government is blamed for leading the once-wealthy oil nation into a historic political and humanitarian crisis.

-He takes over a congress stripped of power by Maduro, whose government is blamed for leading the once-wealthy oil nation into a historic political and humanitarian crisis.
+Speaking to legislators, Guaido named off several opposition politicians and opponents of Maduro’s government who have been jailed, driven into exile or killed.
+He said desperation has forced masses of citizens to flee abroad looking for work.

-In his address to congress, Guaido called Maduro a dictator, saying Venezuela is living a dark but transitional moment of its history.
+“We are under an oppressive system,” he said.
+“It’s not just that — it is miserable.”

 Most Read Nation & World Stories